-Grade(s)/Course(s) Pearson (Provided) Allowable (Not Provided)

-Grade 3 • Ruler (1⁄4 inch)

-Grades 4-7 • Ruler (1⁄2 inch) • Protractor -

-Grade 8 • Ruler (% inch) • Protractor

-Algebra I, Geometry, Algebra II Ruler Protractor
+Grade(s)/Course(s) Pearson (Provided) Allowable (Not Provided) Algebra I, Geometry, Algebra II Ruler Protractor

 If these tools are used, place the materials in a predetermined location in the testing room.
 If schools allow students to bring their own tools, they must be given to the School Test Coordinator or Test Administrator prior to testing to ensure that the tools are appropriate for testing (e.g., tools do NOT have any writing on them).
 For more Mathematics Tools for Administration clarifications, please see the Mathematics Tools policy at https://support.mdassessments.com/.